 I am a sixth year Ph.D. candidate in the Dyson School of Applied Economics and Management at Cornell University.
 I study topics at the intersection of Labor, Gender and Development where I estimate the effect of gender-blind policies, improving asset ownership and income, on women's empowerment in South Asia.
 Another body of my research focuses on Climate Change and Development.
 I test the political and gender implications of extreme weather events in India and Sub-Saharan Africa, respectively.
 I am advised by Professors Christopher Barrett (chair), Francine Blau, Carolina Castilla and Brian Dillon.

-Before moving to the United States for my PhD in 2018, I worked with the International Food Policy Research Institute in Delhi as a Research Analyst.
+Before moving to the United States for my PhD in 2018, I worked with the International Food Policy Research Institute in New Delhi (India) as a Research Analyst.
 I completed my Master's in Development Studies at the Tata Institute of Social Sciences, Mumbai in 2016 and received a Bachelor's degree in Economics from the University of Delhi (Lady Shri Ram College for Women) in 2014.

 I'm in the job market this academic year (2023-24).